OpenZeppelin/openzeppelin-contracts/.changeset/lazy-rice-joke.md

 'openzeppelin-solidity': minor
 ---

-`Initializable`: introduce intermediate variable to improve readability
+`Initializable`: Use intermediate variables to improve readability.